eignatyev/codeceptjs-webdriver/README.md

 * The default test run with `npm test`
   * triggers execution on Chrome and Firefox in parallel
   * Generates a test report with the help from [Mochawesome](https://www.npmjs.com/package/mochawesome) in the `output` folder
-* In case you want to run test against a specific browser, use:
+* To run test against a specific browser, use:
-  * `npm test --codeceptjswebdriver:testOptions=chrome` for Chrome
+  * Chrome: `npm test --codeceptjswebdriver:testOptions=chrome`
-  * `npm test --codeceptjswebdriver:testOptions=firefox` for Firefox
+  * Firefox: `npm test --codeceptjswebdriver:testOptions=firefox`

+**Examples:**

-* An example how to run tests against Chrome with test report generated
+* To run tests against Chrome with test report generated
   * `npm test --codeceptjswebdriver:testOptions="chrome --reporter mochawesome"`
-* An example how to run tests against both browsers with test report generated
+* to run tests against both browsers with test report generated
   * `npm test --codeceptjswebdriver:testOptions="--all --reporter mochawesome"`

 ## Run with the Selenoid Docker image